Defined Benefit Pension Plan

 Pension credits and apportionments

 An employee's pension benefit grows through annual pension credits for each year of eligible plan participation as well as through increases known as experience apportionments.
-Apportionments, granted by our Board of Directors, are periodic, permanent increases to the pension benefits of all participants.
-As of 2022, the Board has granted an apportionment for 10 consecutive years, representing a decade cumulative increase of 34.7 percent.
+Apportionments, granted by our Board of Directors when financially possible, are periodic, permanent increases to the pension benefits of all participants.
+As of 2025, the Board has granted an apportionment for 13 consecutive years, representing a cumulative increase of 53.4% since 2013.

 Vesting